SAP-samples/btp-sac-forecast/documentation/develop/deploy-application-cf/README.md

 ![BAS-CF-Sign-In-and-target](./images/BAS-CF-Sign-In-and-target.jpg)

 4. Build the MTA module from the root folder of your project.
-5. Deploy the module to your current Cloud Foundry space.
+5. Deploy the module to your current Cloud Foundry space via context menu of the build archive.
 The deployment might take some minutes.
 6. Check if all applications and services have been created.

 ![BTP-Cockpit-application-overview](./images/BTP-Cockpit-application-overview.jpg)